misotanni/misotanni.github.io/fjs/en/faq.md

 - quick sightreading – even across scores.

 If you care about none of these, the FJS might not be the right choice for you.
 I recommend you give it a chance anyway.

+---

+## Hey, this whole FJS thing sounds very similar to Rational Comma Notation, what's up with that?

+An unfortunate case of independent invention.

+The [Rational Comma Notation](https://en.xen.wiki/w/Rational_Comma_Notation_(RCN)) is David Ryan's invention which happens to be very similar to the FJS.

+It has also been invented completely independently from the FJS and vice versa.
+I have only discovered about its existence when the FJS was already fully complete.

+It also differs quite strongly from the FJS in a few very important ways, in which the FJS exceeds it.

 ## What is this Just Intonation and natural tuning that you're so concerned about?
 Does that have anything to do with the New Age movement?